benyrfg/plg_task_kickmanagearticle/README.md

 Then, you set the interval of the task run.
 When the time stored in the custom field is greater than the current time, the plugin moves the article from Category A to Category B.

 Compatibillity: Joomla 4/5

+This plugin is modification of the original plugin (https://github.com/Kicktemp/plg_task_kickmanagearticle) from Kicktemp.